-Step 3: Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses (Note: connection to be specified by suitably qualified engineer).
+3. Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses, if required.

-Step 4: If required, place secondary support beams into position and fix in place as specified (Note: connection to be specified by suitably qualified engineer).
+4. Place secondary support beams into position and fix in place as specified.

-Step 5: Install connection brackets to secondary support trimming beams for floor trusses (Note: connection to be specified by suitably qualified engineer).
+Install connection brackets to secondary support trimming beams for floor trusses (Note: connection to be specified by suitably qualified engineer).

-Step 6: Install dwarf studs into correct location and fix with 1 x Walltite® screw to both the inside and outside of the bottom plate.

-Step 7: Lift floor trusses into place taking note of the direction of the truss in relation to toes left/right and up/down.
+- 6. Install dwarf studs into their correct locations and fix with 1 x Walltite® screw to the inside and outside of the bottom plate. - 7.
+Lift floor trusses into place, ensuring that the toes of the chord face away from the dwarf studs as shown below.